 I decided to buy three of these compost bins, and using the knowledge I already had of making compost from house and garden waste, I realised I could combine this waste with my spent compost and in effect re- introduce goodness to it so I could use it again next year.
 If you look at the picture that heads this article you will get an idea of what my growing area looked like at the beginning of the season, and therefore how much old spent compost I must have produced.

-Now using your old compost is a good idea so long as you remember to alternate layers of the old compost with new stuff that will rot into it and add the goodness you want for the following year.
-If you simply pile all your old compost into the compost bin all you will have next year is a bin full of useless compost, so make sure you include layers of newspaper, lawn mowings, vegetable peelings etc.
+- Now, mixing old compost with new is a good idea so long as you remember to alternate layers of the old compost with new stuff that will rot into it and add the goodness you want for the following year.
+If you simply pile all your old compost into the compost bin, all you will have next year is a bin full of useless compost, so make sure you include layers of newspaper, lawn mowings, vegetable peelings, etc.

 To give you some ideas of things you can safely compost I have provided a list below:

 Things to Compost

 - Lawn mowings

 - Annual weeds, (not perennial ones as they will grow back next year if you put them in your compost bin)

 - Rabbit or guinea-pig/cavy bedding (so long as it is straw, hay or paper and not artificial.)